Titan FX

 Bar charts help identify support and resistance levels.
 A support level is a price zone where the price may rebound when falling, while a resistance level is where the price may pull back when rising.

 When the price repeatedly touches and reverses at a certain level, it can be considered an important support or resistance level.
-Traders might buy near support or sell near resistance.
+Traders might buy near support or sell near resistance, with stop-loss placed just outside the level.

-When the market price breaks above the highest price or below the lowest price of the previous bar, it may signal a potential reversal.
-For example:
+When the market price breaks above the highest price or below the lowest price of the previous bar, it may signal a potential reversal:

 4. Combining with Other Technical Tools

-Bar charts are often combined with other technical analysis tools to improve the accuracy of trade decisions.
-Common tools include moving averages, MACD, RSI, etc.
+Bar charts are often combined with other technical analysis tools to improve the accuracy of trade decisions:

-How to Display and Set Up Bar Charts
+3. How to Set Up Bar Charts on MT4 / MT5

 Setting Up a Bar Chart in MT4 (MetaTrader 4)